 Never light fireworks indoors or near dry grass.

 Always have a bucket of water and/or a fire extinguisher nearby.
 Know how to operate the fire extinguisher properly.

 Do not wear loose clothing while using fireworks.

 Stand several feet away from lit fireworks.
-If a devise does not go off, do not stand over it to investigate it.
+If a device does not go off, do not stand over it to investigate it.
 Put it out with water and dispose of it.

 Always read the directions and warning labels on fireworks.
-If a devise is not marked with the contents, direction and a warning label, do not light it.
+If a device is not marked with the contents, direction, and a warning label, do not light it.

 Supervise children around fireworks at all times.

 Before using a grill, check the connection between the propane tank and the fuel line.
 Make sure the venturi tubes - where the air and gas mix - are not blocked.

 Do not wear loose clothing while cooking at a barbecue.

 Be careful when using lighter fluid.
 Do not add fluid to an already lit fire because the flame can flashback up into the container and explode.